Bangkok Landmarks and Temples - World Guide to Bangkok

-Bangkok Landmarks, Temples and Bangkok Monuments
+Bangkok Landmarks, Temples and Monuments

-Bangkok Landmarks and Temples: Picture of the Wat Arun (Temple of Dawn)Many, many historic landmarks, palaces, monuments, shrines and temples (wats) are scattered all over Bangkok, adding a strong and unique character to this city.
+Picture of the Wat Arun (Temple of Dawn)Many, many historic landmarks, palaces, monuments, shrines and temples (wats) are scattered all over Bangkok, adding a strong and unique character to this city.
 One of Bangkok's most famous landmarks is without doubt the Grand Palace, home to the legendary Temple of the Emerald Buddha (Wat Phra Kaew).

 Many more truly captivating temples await the tourist in Bangkok, along with magnificent buildings showcasing Thailand's architecture at its best, both old and new.
 The main landmarks and temples are explained below.